 Patients will be asked to complete the EQ-5D-5L health status questionnaire at baseline, 1 week, 4 weeks, 13 and 26 weeks after surgery.
 These forms can be completed online or at home by the patients and send to the investigators by post.
 These questionnaires will be included in the CRFs.
-The EQ-5D-5L scoring profiles can be converted into a health utility score based on general population based Dutch tariffs.
-AQLYs will be calculated for each patient using linear interpolation between the successive health utility assessments over time.
+The EQ-5D-5L scoring profiles can be converted into a health utility score based on general population based Dutch tariffs.34 QALYs will be calculated for each patient using linear interpolation between the successive health utility assessments over time.

-10.4 DSMB and Interimanalysis
+10.5 DSMB and Interim analysis

 A safety review will be performed by an independent statistician (T. van der Ploeg, PhD) and reviewed by the data safety monitoring committee after the results are available for 100, 200 and 500 patients.

-This is a safety review, which looks at the combination several outcomes as opposed to a traditional interim analysis with specified stopping rules.
+This is a safety review, which looks at the combination of several outcomes as opposed to a traditional interim analysis with specified stopping rules.

-In case of strong concerns about safety, the safety monitoring committee can advise to stop the study.
-Furthermore, SAEs will be reported to the data and safety monitoring committee: the expected SAEs (as described in paragraph 8.2.2) will be reported every 6 months and all other SAEs per 5 cases.
+In case of strong concerns about safety, the safety monitoring committee can advise to stop the study (see attached DSMB plan, appendix 2).
+Furthermore, SAEs will be reported to the data and safety monitoring committee: the expected SAEs (as described in paragraph 9.2.2) will be reported every 6 months and all other SAEs per 5 cases.

-A total of three blinded interim analyses are planned:
+A total of three safety reviews are planned:

-- A first interim analysis is planned when approximately 100 subjects have been enrolled.
-This will provide data sample size calculations, and safety assessments. - A second interim analysis is planned when approximately 200 subjects have been enrolled.
-This will provide data sample size calculations, and safety assessments. - A third interim analysis is planned when approximately 500 subjects have been enrolled.
+• A first interim analysis is planned when approximately 100 subjects have been enrolled.
+This will provide data sample size calculations, and safety assessments.

+• A second interim analysis is planned when approximately 200 subjects have been enrolled.
+This will provide data sample size calculations, and safety assessments.

+• A third interim analysis is planned when approximately 500 subjects have been enrolled.
 This will provide data sample size calculations, and safety assessments.